Soliton Merger Rates and Enhanced Axion Dark Matter Decay: Introduction

 Exploiting solitons as a phenomenological window onto DM requires knowing the cosmological distribution of solitons, and their merger rates, which we dedicate this paper to studying.
-We study two mechanisms by which solitons lead to enhanced DM decay: by plasma blocking of parametric resonance, and by major mergers leading to formation of super-critical solitons.
+We study two mechanisms by which solitons lead to enhanced DM decay: by plasma blocking of parametric resonance, and by major mergers leading to formation of supercritical solitons.

 In the present work, we will be concerned with soliton cores formed at very early times, $z\gtrsim 10$, in some of the first DM halos with masses $M\gtrsim 10^{-5}M_\odot$.
 The rough particle mass scale we are concerned with is $m_a\approx 10^{-11}\text{ eV}$.
-For this mass scale, assuming an axion-like particle (ALP) with temperature-independent mass, halo formation is strongly suppressed for $M<8\times 10^{-5}M_\odot$~\cite{Schive:2015kza}.
+For this mass scale, assuming an axionlike particle (ALP) with temperature-independent mass, halo formation is strongly suppressed for $M<8\times 10^{-5}M_\odot$~\cite{Schive:2015kza}.
 Thus, the formation of the halos of interest is expected to be very similar to the formation of the first halos in thermal WIMP models, where the minimum halo mass is $M\approx 10^{-6}M_\odot$~\cite{Green:2005fa,Loeb:2005pm,Angulo:2016qof}.
-For adiabatic initial conditions the power spectrum is a power law, which, together with the scaling symmetries of the Schr\"{o}dinger-Poisson equations (and ignoring baryonic feedback), implies that the halos of interest formed within a few orders of magnitude of the cut-off scale should be morphologically similar to the $\mathcal{O}(10^{10}M_\odot)$ halos formed at $z\approx 8$ and simulated directly for $m_a\approx 10^{-22}\text{ eV}$~\cite{Schive:2014dra}.
-Crucially, these first formed halos are expected to most closely obey the ``core-halo mass relation''~\cite{Schive:2014hza}, which we discuss in detail below.
+For standard $\Lambda$CDM cosmology the power spectrum on small scales is close to a fixed power law, which, together with the scaling symmetries of the Schr\"{o}dinger-Poisson equations (and ignoring baryonic feedback), implies that the halos of interest formed within a few orders of magnitude of the cutoff scale should be morphologically similar to the $\mathcal{O}(10^{10}M_\odot)$ halos formed at $z\approx 8$ and simulated directly for $m_a\approx 10^{-22}\text{ eV}$~\cite{Schive:2014dra}.
+Crucially, these first formed halos are expected to host a single soliton at their center and to obey a ``core-halo mass relation''~\cite{Schive:2014hza}, which we discuss in detail below.